masiddique/meghna-hugo/exampleSite/content/english/blog/agriculture.md

   interested in crop yield estimation?

 ---
-## GIS & Remote Sensing for Agriculture
+## GIS & Remote Sensing for Agriculture.

 Do you need mapping & geo-tagging services for your farms?
 Or you're interested in crop yield estimation?